cjmaret/aurelia-frontend/README.md

-# 🤖 Conversant-AI Frontend 🤖
+# 🤖 Aurelia-AI Frontend 🤖

-Welcome to the frontend of **Conversant-AI**, an innovative application designed to help language learners improve their spoken language skills in real time.
-With Conversant-AI, users can engage in conversations, receive instant feedback, and get corrections to refine their language abilities.
+Welcome to the frontend of **Aurelia-AI**, an innovative application designed to help language learners improve their spoken language skills in real time.
+With Aurelia-AI, users can engage in conversations, receive instant feedback, and get corrections to refine their language abilities.

-This project serves as the front-end for the Conversant-AI backend.
+This project serves as the front-end for the Aurelia-AI backend.

 ---